aiotter/ddiscord/README.md

      - Debugger for discord.py -
     Running on Python 3.7.2.
 Send EOF (Ctrl-D) to exit.
     Logged in as YourBot#0000 (012345678901234567)
+    You can refer to your Client instance as `client` variable. i.e. client.guilds

     >>> len(client.guilds)
     1